PriscillaRoy/K-Means-Segmentation/README.md

   - Any output images or files must be saved to "output/" folder (cv_hw1.py automatically does this)

 -------------
-3. (5 Pts.)
-Describe your method and report you findings in your report for each of the implementations (greyscale and color) in assignemnt.
+3. Describe your method and report you findings in your report for each of the implementations (greyscale and color) in assignemnt.
   - Your report should accompany your code.
   - Include a word/pdf file in the repository.
   - In your report also decribe the following points